 According to xAd, over 50% of mobile searches result in phone calls.
+Mobile click-to-call campaigns are one of the best ways to profit from this trend.

 Those calls, predominantly, originate from mobile click-to-call ads.
 These are ads that appear in the paid results area after a mobile search.